rubenatello/dignov2/README.md

 Color Palette
 Primary: #516fff (A vibrant, professional blue)
-Secondary: #2d2d2d (A dark gray for text and backgrounds) Background/Accent: #fffbed (A soft, off-white for the main content area) Lighter Accent: #f8fbff (A very light blue/off-white for backgrounds and hover effects)
+Secondary: #2d2d2d (A dark gray for text and backgrounds) Typography & Visuals
-Call-to-Action: #f78400ff (A warm orange to draw attention) Typography & Visuals
 The design should be clean, modern, and easy to read.
 We will use the provided logo.png and favicon.png for branding. - The site will be fully responsive, adapting to desktop, tablet, and mobile views.